limaosen0/The-assignment-of-course-Neural-Network-Principles-and-Application/homework3/readme.md

 option

 B) Solving the ten-class classification problem using CNN.
-(a) You need to implement LeNet[1] and use it to solve this problem.
+(a) You need to implement LeNet-5 and use it to solve this problem.
 (b) Compare the results and training time with problem 1.
 (c) Visualize the deep features which can be extracted before feed-forward layers, and discuss the results.

+Here is our code.
+The dataset can be downloaded automatically the first time when you run the code.
+You need to run the file main.py with deterministing that the argument of '--layer_num' is equal to your model's layers number.
+Our program would generate the training/validation loss value and classification accuracy during training.